m-miyawaki/quickpicksnippets/README.md

 # QuickPckSnippets README
-insert a snippet from QuickPick list

-## Features

-Insert your own snippets from the QuickPick list.
+Insert your own snippets from the QuickPick list

+## Screen Shot

 ![](./gif/quickpicksnippet.gif)